-Though we assigned this metric the lowest weight, the features and design elements of each blanket still impact the overall performance.
+Though we assigned this metric the lowest weight, each blanket's features and design elements still impact the overall performance.
 We considered extra features like pockets, loops, and tie-downs, as well as those little things we noticed during testing that don't fall into any other testing area, like warranties and washability.

-The Nemo Puffin is the only camping blanket we tested that includes a zippered pocket on the actual blanket.
-This is an excellent spot for a set of keys, a rock (for weight on a windy day), or even the stuff sack itself, to stop it from being lost.
-The Rumpl is the only model we tested that has four corner loops for tying or staking down on a windy day or hanging up to dry.
-The Horizon Hound and REI Camp also both have 1 (REI) or 2 (Horizon Hound) loops for hanging your blanket.
-The Zefabak includes small pockets on the two corners that end up on the front of your poncho, that can be used to keep your hands warm — as long as you have fairly long arms to reach them!
+The Kammok Firebelly has a host of snaps, zippers, and extra included straps that enable its spectacular versatility.
+It also comes with a waterproof rolltop stuff sack.
+The Rumpl is the only model we tested with four corner loops for tying or staking down on a windy day or hanging up to dry.
+The Horizon Hound and REI Camp also have a loop for hanging your blanket.
+The Zefabak includes small pockets on the two corners that end up on the front of your poncho, which can be used to keep your hands warm — as long as you have relatively long arms to reach them.

-When it comes to the ability to clean them, each blanket differs as to how you can treat it.
-All but three we tested can be washed at home in a front-loading washer with a delicate setting and air-dried.
+When it comes to cleaning them, each blanket differs in how you can treat it.
+All but three we tested can be washed at home in a front-loading washer on a delicate setting and air-dried.
 Down blankets can have their filling re-fluffed in your home dryer on a gentle, no-heat cycle with a few clean tennis balls.
-The three blankets that require special care are the Alps Mountaineering (must be washed in a commercial machine), the Zefabak Down (hand-wash, spot treatment only), and the Pendleton Yakima (dry clean only).
-Probably the most alarming blanket we washed at home is the Ektos Wool blanket, which sheds lint and color like crazy for the first several washes, and we think will probably last longer if you can avoid washing it as much as possible.
+There are a couple of blankets that require special care: the Zefabak Down (hand-wash, spot treatment only), and the Pendleton Yakima (dry clean only).
+Probably the most alarming blanket we washed at home is the Ektos Wool blanket, which sheds lint and color like crazy for the first several washes.
+We think it will probably last longer if you can avoid washing it as much as possible.

-There are plenty of camping blankets out there that cover a wide range of how comfortable and warm they are.
+Plenty of camping blankets out there cover a wide range of comfort and warmth.
 Some are easier to take care of, and some require special treatment.
-Some are small enough to take backpacking while others are versatile enough for cold-weather camping or lazy Sundays on the couch.
-No matter what you want your camping blanket for, we hope that our thorough testing has helped you find the best blankie for your needs.
+Some are small enough to take backpacking, while others are versatile enough for cold-weather camping or lazy Sundays on the couch.
+No matter what you want your camping blanket for, we hope our thorough testing has helped you find the best blankie for your needs.